ibm-cloud-docs/openshift/vpc-security-group-manage.md

 1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/infrastructure/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that your cluster is in.
 1. Click the **Rules** tab.
     *  To create new inbound rules to control inbound traffic to your worker nodes, in the **Inbound rules** section, click **Create**.
-    * To create new rules to control outbound traffic to your worker nodes, in the **Outbound rules** section, delete the default rule that allows all outbound traffic.
-Then, in the **Outbound rules** section, click **Create**.
+    * To create new rules to control outbound traffic to your worker nodes, in the **Outbound rules** section, click **Create**.

-Keep in mind that in addition to any rules you create, you must also create the required [inbound and outbound rules](/docs/openshift?topic=openshift-vpc-security-group).
+	After adding rules, do not delete the default that allows all outbound traffic from the console.
+Instead, run the `ibmcloud is security-group-rule-delete` command from the CLI to remove the rule.
 	{: note}

 ## Creating security group rules in the command line